facebookarchive/MazeBase/README.md

 # MazeBase: a sandbox for learning from games
 This code is for a simple 2D game environment that can be used in developing reinforcement learning models.
-It is designed to be compact but flexible, enabling the implementation of diverse set of tasks.
-Furthermore, it offers precise tuning of the task difficulty, facilitating the construction of curricula to aid training.
+It is designed to be compact but flexible, enabling the implementation of diverse set of games.
+Furthermore, it offers precise tuning of the game difficulty, facilitating the construction of curricula to aid training.
 The code is in Lua+Torch, and it offers rapid prototyping of games and is easy to connect to models that control the agent’s behavior.
 For more details, see our [paper](http://arxiv.org/abs/1511.07401).

 ## Environment
 Each game is played in a 2D rectangular grid.
 Each location in the grid can be empty, or may contain one or more items such as: